Protection before or after marriage

 - Second marriages: when one or both parties want to preserve some element of their estate for their children from a previous marriage;

-- Small companies where there are shareholders agreements in place;
+- Private companies where there are shareholders agreements in place;

 - Where there may be a debate as to which jurisdiction proceedings may be issued.